 Her career has been dedicated to public service and advocating for the rights of people in her town, state and nation.
 In addition to her official state duties, she is proud to be a mother, a nurse, a volunteer and known by all as a hard worker.

-She was elected to the House of Representatives in November of 2010, and is currently the House Chair of the Joint Committee on Elder Affairs.
+She was elected to the House of Representatives in November of 2010, and is currently the House Chair of the Joint Committee on Mental Health, Substance Use and Recovery.
 This committee, and her role in the House leadership, allows her to have a positive impact on policy formation for her constituents and the Commonwealth.
-She has previously served as the Vice-Chair of the Joint Committee on Education and on the Joint Committees on: Public Health, Healthcare Financing and Mental Health and Substance Abuse.
+She has previously served as the Chair of the Joint Committee on Elder Affairs, Vice-Chair of the Joint Committee on Education and on the Joint Committees on: Public Health, Healthcare Financing and Mental Health and Substance Abuse.

 Representative Garlick strongly believes in working in coalitions with her colleagues and is a member of the Caucus of Women Legislators, the Metrowest Caucus, the Tech Hub Caucus, the Oral Health Caucus, the Caucus for Individuals with Developmental Disabilities, the Elder Affairs Caucus, the Biotech Caucus, and the Manufacturing Caucus.